Trustless-Work/Product/reclaim-protocol-integration/README.md

 * User decrypts the response locally, redacts sensitive data by substituting irrelevant bytes with placeholder symbols (∗), and adjusts encrypted response accordingly.

-* Using Zero-Knowledge Proofs, the User proves to the Attestor (proxy) that the selectively revealed encrypted response accurately corresponds to its plaintext, without exposing private information.
+* Using **Zero-Knowledge Proofs**, the User proves to the Attestor (proxy) that the selectively revealed encrypted response accurately corresponds to its plaintext, without exposing private information.

 * The Attestor validates the proof, confirming correctness of the response without learning sensitive content.